keironchaudhry/milestone-project-2/p2_README.md

     1. The Youtube clip on the Guide page was causing an unexpected margin to occur down the right-hand side of the page.
         * Fixed in the media query, removed problematic code and added better CSS style.

-    2. The buttons across all pages were nested in anchor links, which caused an error in the HTML validator.
+    2. The buttons across all pages were nested in <a> anchor links, which caused an error in the HTML validator.
-        * Removed the anchor links and replaced with form tags instead, which passed the HTML validator.
+        * Removed the anchor links and replaced with <form> tags instead, which passed the HTML validator.

     3. There was duplicated code from the development process of the 'Game' page, picked up in the HTML validator.
         * Removed the duplicated code and made sure no such duplication was seen across any of the pages.

     4. The nav bar was not nested within a header tag.
         * For consistency, added a <header> tag into both HTML pages and nested <nav> elements within them.

+    5. Javascript code was generally quite repetitive upon revision, with much of the code being functionally redundant.
+        * All JS code has since been refactored (using the forEach method and a single .onclick rather than several) and better reflects my learning of Javascript during this project.

 **Ongoing bugs**